 Project Play views the creation of local online youth sports directory as a valuable goal for many communities to build depending on resources and needs.
 A great example is the City of Boston, which launched the Boston Youth Sports Directory and Boston Sports Facilities Map in 2024 to help families locate nearby facilities and organizations.

 More than 300 organizations of all sizes – both for-profits and nonprofits – are in the Boston Youth Sports Directory, accounting for an estimated 60% of providers in or near the city limits.
 Families can search for the sports organizations that make sense to them, using filters by sport, age, neighborhood, season, gender, competitive level of the activity, language and cost.
+Schools are not included in the public-facing database because the city realized the information was incomplete and leaders wanted the user experience to be something any family could theoretically register for, unlike school sports that often require tryouts.

 Clicking on organization names reveals additional information about the entities.
 Do they conduct safety training for coaches?
 Do they offer transportation support?
 Do they carry insurance?
 Do they provide equipment for athletes?
 Do they conduct background checks on coaches?
 Do they make accommodations for differently abled youth?
 Organizations can also describe on their page who they are, their costs, registration timeline and process, extra enrichment opportunities provided (such as academic tutoring), and who to contact.